microsoft/azure-spring-boot/azure-spring-boot-starters/azure-keyvault-secrets-spring-boot-starter/README.md

 </dependency>
 ```

-### Add the property setting
+### Custom settings

-Open `application.properties` file and add below properties to specify your Azure Key Vault url, Azure service principal client id and client key. `azure.keyvault.enabled` is used to turn on/off Azure Key Vault Secret property source, default is true. `azure.keyvault.token-acquiring-timeout-seconds` is used to specify the timeout in seconds when acquiring token from Azure AAD.
+To use custom configuration, open `application.properties` file and add below properties to specify your Azure Key Vault url, Azure service principal client id and client key. `azure.keyvault.enabled` is used to turn on/off Azure Key Vault Secret property source, default is true. `azure.keyvault.token-acquiring-timeout-seconds` is used to specify the timeout in seconds when acquiring token from Azure AAD.
 Default value is 60 seconds.
 This property is optional.
 ```
 azure.keyvault.enabled=true
 azure.keyvault.uri=put-your-azure-keyvault-uri-here